 While most editors like to work using the Track Changes feature in MS Word, you do have a similar option in Google Docs.
 You can share your document with someone using the blue button in the top right corner.

 Then you can choose their level of access, selecting Commenting if you don't want them to be able to edit.
-You can also have them use Suggestion mode, where they can make changes that you can accept or reject.
+You can also have them use Suggesting mode, where they can make changes that you can accept or reject.
 (It’s always a good idea to make a copy or download your document as-is before sharing it with anyone!)

 Formatting in Google Docs